Cogeco Communications Inc.

 On November 29th, Louis Audet was joined by members of the Cogeco teams to open the Toronto Stock Exchange (TSX) in celebration of 30 years of being traded on the market.

-Cogeco Communications announces that its U.S. subsidiary, Atlantic Broadband entered into a definitive agreement to purchase all of the MetroCast cable systems.
+Cogeco Communications further expands its presence in the U.S. market by acquiring all of the MetroCast cable systems.